Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN

-I tested this feature by entering my Facebook password into a sample phishing site and Dashlane sent me an alert warning me that I was at risk of compromising my data.
+I tested this feature by entering my Facebook password into a sample phishing site, and Dashlane sent me an alert warning me that I was at risk of compromising my data.
 I tried this out using other sketchy sites, and I always received a pop-up warning.
 You even get an alert if you try to enter a stored password into the wrong website — regardless of whether it’s a phishing page or not.
-It’s a good reminder to be careful about sharing passwords in unsafe ways, so I was pretty impressed by it.

 Both anti-phishing features are built into Dashlane’s extension and don’t need any kind of setting up — but I’d like to see the feature expanded to block all phishing sites, even if you don’t have an account associated with them.
 As it is, it’s no substitute for an antivirus like Norton, which offers comprehensive web protection.
-I was also disappointed that free users only get the alert warning about fake Dashlane pages, not the protection against entering passwords into the wrong site.
+I was also disappointed that free users only get the alert warning about fake Dashlane pages, which practically only protects them from a tiny fraction of shady websites.
 Many free antiviruses include good web protection, so I don’t think the more advanced alerts should be locked behind a paywall.

 Dashlane Ease of Use & Setup — Very Simple & Intuitive